-Proven Technology Solutions for Onshore Power Supply (OPS)
+Flexible Onshore Power Supply (OPS)

-OPS, short for shore power, is any technology that enables ships and other vessels to be supplied with electricity from the shoreside while moored at berths and stay for a lengthy time in ports, their main and auxiliary engines hence can be shut down.
-OPS also known as "Cold ironing" in naval terminology, Shore to Ship Power(SSP), Alternative Maritime Power (AMP) or Shoreside Electricity (SSE).
+OPS, short for shore power, is any technology that enables ships and other vessels to be supplied with electricity from the shoreside while moored at berths and staying for a lengthy time in ports.
+Their main and auxiliary engines can, hence, be shut down.
+OPS is also known as "Cold ironing" in naval terminology, Shore-to-Ship Power (SSP), Alternative Maritime Power (AMP), or Shoreside Electricity (SSE).

-Traditional stationary OPS solution:
+Traditional stationary (OPS) solution:

-The Environmental Impact of Onshore Power Supply (OPS)
+Environmental Impact of Onshore Power Supply

-OPS is hence a vital measure to reduce emissions and improve air quality in port cities.
+Onshore Power Supply (OPS) is vital to reducing emissions and improving air quality in port cities.

 Green Initiatives of Port Authorities in Port Cities